 To automate the patch management process, simply follow the steps below.

 Explore a fully-featured online demo of Patch Manager Plus today.
 This demo will give you insight into the different modules Patch Manager Plus has to offer.

 In the world of Linux, patches are more than just something you might apply to the source code of a kernel.
-With Linux patch management software in hand, you can deploy Linux patches that help keep your Linux endpoints secure, error-free, and updated with the latest features.
+With the right Linux patch management software in hand, you can deploy Linux security patches and non-security updates (only for Red Hat machines) that help keep your Linux endpoints secure, error-free, and updated with the latest features.

-Patch Manager Plus provides a module for Linux patch management that helps admins ensure that all the Linux machines on the network are up to date with critical Linux patches, ensuring there are no security vulnerabilities in the network.
+Patch Manager Plus provides a module for Linux patch management that helps admins ensure that all the Linux machines on the network are up to date with critical Linux security patches and non-security updates (only for Red Hat machines), ensuring there are no security vulnerabilities in the network.
 With the help of this tool, you can patch your Linux endpoints and third-party updates for Linux.
 You can also choose to install patches based on severity.
 With Patch Manager Plus, patch management for Linux computers is no longer a challenging task.

 See the full list of Linux applications supported by Patch Manager Plus.